newton9979/Newton9979/README.md

 ## About Me

-I'm a **Senior DevOps / SRE Engineer** based in India with **9+ years of overall IT experience**, spanning **4+ years in Production/Application Support** and **4+ years in DevOps & SRE engineering**.
+I'm a **DevOps / SRE Engineer** based in India working across cloud infrastructure, production support, and automation.
 My work sits at the intersection of production reliability, incident resolution, cloud infrastructure, and automation-first thinking.

 ```text
 🐧  Linux Administration & Production Support     ████████████████████  9+ yrs